Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 ---
 ## Custom Params
-Custom params has been created as a means for users to adjust this modules default parameters that are set for all remotes inside your rclone.conf.
+Custom params have been created as a means for users to adjust this modules default parameters which are set for all remotes inside your rclone.conf.

 Specification of rclone parameters on a per remote basis can be created inside hidden files ending with the `.param` extension

       /sdcard/.rclone/.*.param

-   Where `*` is replaced with name of remote
+   Where `*` is replaced with the name of remote

 - Custom parameters, their default values & rclone params they represent in `( )`